jikhanjung/Modan2/README.md

 - **Window Geometry:** Control the position and size of the main window.
 - **Scatterplot Visualization:** Customize colors and symbols for data points.

-## Contributing

-We welcome contributions!
-Please see our [CONTRIBUTING.md](link-to-contributing-guidelines) for details.

 ## License

 This project is licensed under the [MIT License](link-to-license).